ing-bank/ing-open-banking-sdk/README.md

 ./certs/psd2/example_client_tls.key
 ```

+These certificates are used to generate the required keystore files required to call the sandbox api's.
 ### Create keystores
 #### Premium APIs
 Run `keygen-premium.sh` and provide a password (use `secret` for quick test; see below).
 This password is used to access the keystore that will be generated.
 The keystore can be found in `./java/open-banking-demo-app/src/main/resources/keystore-premium.jks`.